craigphicks/TypeScript-cph/tmp.cph.d/ISSUE.md

 ### Priority: High

+0. Loop-convergence-fix1: `_caxnc-whileLoop-0042.ts` not passing because inner loop is converging and finishing without propogating out the new inputs.
+Chosen solution is (1) to use the nodeToTypeMap cummulative result and feed it back into every r.h.s. identifier.
+L.h.s. of assignments is union of cummulative with r.h.s. of assignment.
+This includes variable declarations (const and non-const) as well as assignments.
+(2) Detecting convergence: Instead of comparing to a copy of the previous iteration, set a flag when when update to node to type map makes a change.
+However, for the time being keep the copy compare action to ensure the flag action is working correctly - i.e., keep them both.
+(3) Symtab/Constraints: should follow from (1) with no special action required.
 0. Deeper embedded while loop tests to demonstrate exactly what is the looping complexity.
 0. `SyntaxKind.ContinueStatement`,`BreakStatement`: test cases with label targets, block break.
 0.  `Do` loop